 The Procurement Guidelines (“Guidelines”) presented in this document are established by the State Procurement Council pursuant to State Finance Law § 161(2)(d).
 The Guidelines are designed to assist State agencies in making procurements efficiently and effectively by providing agency program and fiscal staff with a source of basic, systematic guidance about State procurement policies and practices.

 State procurement must facilitate each agency's mission while protecting the interests of the State and its taxpayers and promoting fairness in contracting with the business community.
-The Guidelines are intended to advance these goals by encouraging agencies to adopt and implement appropriate procurement practices consistent with State policies (State Finance Law § 163(2)).
+The Guidelines are intended to advance these goals by encouraging agencies to adopt and implement appropriate procurement practices consistent with State statutes and policies (State Finance Law § 163(2)).

 The State’s procurement policies form a framework for conducting procurements and establishing contracts.
 Policies address such issues as ensuring sufficient competition; preserving fair and open competition; establishing vendor responsibility; providing for participation of preferred sources, State certified minority- and women-owned business enterprises (“MWBEs”), State certified service-disabled veteran-owned businesses (“SDVOBs”), and NYS small business enterprises (“SBEs”); promoting local food growers; and protecting human health and the environment.
 When conducting procurements, each agency may have supplemental policies and requirements that should also be reviewed and followed.